-Good gut health is important throughout your life, but it is especially impactful in protecting women’s wellbeing during and after the menopause.
+Good gut health is critical throughout our lives, but it is especially important in protecting women’s wellbeing during and after menopause.

-Marked by a range of hormonal changes, the menopause can cause symptoms such as IBS (irritable bowel syndrome), as well as changes in appetite regulation, heart health, cognition and metabolism.
+Marked by a range of hormonal changes, menopause can cause symptoms such as IBS (irritable bowel syndrome) including bloating and constipation, as well as changes in appetite regulation, heart health, cognition and metabolism.

 The best foods to accompany the menopausal transition are those rich in diversity of fibre and polyphenols, which basically means lots of plants.
-Throughout the perimenopause and menopause, increasing the amount of polyphenol rich berries and dark green vegetables, as well as fibre rich nuts, pulses and seeds you eat can significantly improve all of the symptoms of the menopause and decrease the risk of associated postmenopausal disease.
+Throughout perimenopause and menopause, increasing the amount of polyphenol-rich berries and dark green vegetables, as well as fibre-rich nuts, pulses and seeds you eat can significantly improve all of the symptoms of the menopause and decrease the risk of associated postmenopausal disease.

 When compared to diets rich in refined sugars, solid fats and snacks, instead having plenty of fruits and vegetables was directly associated with better physical and cognitive outcomes.
 Another element to focus on is the introduction of probiotic foods to our everyday diets.
 From sauerkraut to kefir, miso, sourdough and unsweetened kombucha, there are plenty of foods that can introduce microbial diversity and ensure our microbiome remains dynamic and rich in helpful strains.